 The characteristics of audio signals and noise are often specified in decibels (dB).
-The bel is defined to be the base ten logarithm of a power ratio.
+The bel is defined to be the base ten logarithm of a ratio of two quantities expressed in the units of power (e.g., watts or watts/m2).
 The logarithm compresses the numerical range of its argument, and this is often a convenient feature when one must deal with numbers differing over several orders of magnitude.

-dB measurements may be made using a frequency weighting filter, sometimes called a weighting network, to make the measurement depend on the frequency distribution of the signal's spectrum.
+dB measurements may be made using a frequency weighting filter, or weighting network, to make the measurement depend on the frequency distribution of the signal's spectrum.
 The input signal is passed through the weighting filter prior to the signal level determination.